VUIIS/qsiprep-prep/README.md

          --fs-license-file /opt/freesurfer/license.txt'
 ```

-In the above command you can either batch run all of your participants (no need to change anything) or add a `--sub` command to run just one participant

 After bidsify_qsiprep.py, your BIDS folder should contain three subdirectories: `dwi`, `anat`, `fmap`.

 🕒 Expected runtime for entire qsiprep container: ~16 hours locally (per participant).